 Facility Security Plan Sample Clauses

 Facility Security Plan.
-Owner is subject to the requirements found in 33 CFR Part 105, and will develop a facility security plan (“Facility Security Plan” or “FSP”).
-Contractor shall assist Owner in the revision of the FSP as required, and will structure all training programs for Owner to comply with this FSP.
-Applicable Contractor personnel shall also be trained to comply with this FSP for the period up to Substantial Completion of Subproject 3.
+Owner is subject to the requirements found in 33 CFR Part 105, and has developed a facility security plan (“Facility Security Plan” or “FSP”), which will require modification due to the addition of the Stage 2 Liquefaction Facility.
+Contractor shall assist Owner in the revision of the existing FSP as required, and will structure all training programs for Owner to comply with this FSP.
+Applicable Contractor personnel shall also be trained to comply with this FSP for the period up to Substantial Completion of Subproject 4.

 AutoNDA by SimpleDocs